Bossett/bsky-pds-container/README.md

 ## Backups

 I'd recommend you grab a copy of your pds.env in case you need to recreate - you can do this by running `docker compose exec pds cat /pds/pds.env` or `fly machine exec <machine id> "cat /pds/pds.env"` on fly.io.
 And back up your volumes.

+## LiteFS

+If you choose to use LiteFS - you need to place a valid litefs.yml in your pds data volume.
+Do not specify any exec lines.